 - Has anyone else in your family had a similar problem?

 - How often are you in the sun?
 Do you use a sun lamp or go to tanning salons?

 - What other symptoms do you have?
 For example, are there any rashes or skin lesions?

 Tests that may be done include:

-Your doctor may recommend creams, ointments, surgery, or phototherapy, depending on the type of skin condition you have.
+Your provider may recommend creams, ointments, surgery, or phototherapy, depending on the type of skin condition you have.
 Bleaching creams can help lighten dark areas of skin.

 Some skin color changes may return to normal without treatment.